financial aid

 Refund and other important dates are posted on the Student Accounts web site.

 If you are eligible, once you complete the FAFSA and all requested paperwork, a loan will automatically be offered to you.
-You will be notified through your ATU e-mail address once your student aid offer is available to view.
-You will then be able to accept or decline your aid by using OneTech.
+You will receive a email at your official ATU e-mail address once your student aid offer is available.
+Then, you can acccept or decline your aid in OneTech.

 Steps for completing a Parent PLUS loan application: